 \section{Parallel Algorithm}

-The algorithm presented in Section 2 serves as a good base for parallelization.
-Although it is more complicated than the DP algorithms for finding optimal BN, they do share some features.
-Specifically, the recursive computations of funcions $F$ and $R$ over node sets $S\subseteq V$ are analogous to DP steps in those algorithms for finding optimal BN.
-Thus, the parallel techniques developed for the latter problem can be used.
-In our algorithm, we adapt Nikolova \emph{et al.}'s hypercube algorithm and use it as sub-routines to compute functions $F$ and $R$.
-However, as discussed previously, some difficulties prohibit the direct adaption.
-As showed in \textbf{Algorithm~\ref{algorithm1}}, the computation consists of several consecutive procedures, each of which is responsible for computing a particular function.
+We use the Algorithm~\ref{algorithm1} presented in Section 2 as a base for parallelization.
+The computation of $A$ functions corresponds to a variant of \emph{zeta transform} which are computationally intensive.
+There is no known parallel algorithm for \emph{zeta transform} \citep{rota1964foundations}.
+Here we design a novel parallel algorithm for it.\footnote{The $B$ functions required for computing $A$ functions are computed inside the algorithm for computing $A$ functions.} The recursive computations of functions $F$ and $R$ over node sets $S\subseteq V$ are analogous to DP techniques in the algorithm for finding optimal BN in \citep{ott2004finding}.
+Thus, it is possible to use the parallel techniques developed for the latter problem.
+In our algorithm, we adapt \citet{nikolova2009parallel}'s hypercube algorithm and use it as sub-routines to compute functions $F$ and $R$.
+However, some difficulties prohibit the direct adaption.
+The computation in Algorithm~\ref{algorithm1} consists of several consecutive procedures, each of which is responsible for computing a particular function.
 The computations of these functions depend on one another.
-For example, computating $A_i$'s needs $B_i$'s having been computed; computing $F$ and $R$ need $A_i$'s being available;... etc. Note that all functions are evaluated over $2^n$ of subsets $S\subseteq V$.
-In the hypercube algorithm, these subsets are computed in different processors, thus stored distributedly.
-Generally, processors need exchange the required scores for computing a new function.
-Thus, it is challenging to coordinate the computations of these functions to avoid large amount of data exchange among processors, particularly those non-neighoring processors.
+For example, computing $F$ and $R$ need $A$'s being available.
+Note that all functions are evaluated over $2^n$ of subsets $S\subseteq V$.
+In the hypercube algorithm, these subsets are computed in different processors, thus stored locally.
+Generally, processors need exchange their scores in order to compute a new function.
+Thus, it is challenging to coordinate the computations of these functions to reduce the number of messages sent between the processors, particularly between those non-neighboring processors.
 In our algorithm, we adopt a delicate way to achieve this.
-Further, functions $A$ and $\Gamma$ correspond respectively to two variants of \emph{zeta transform} which are computationally intensive.
-Here we design novel parallel algorithms for them.
+The computations of $\Gamma$ functions correspond to another variant of \emph{zeta transform} for which we again design a novel parallel algorithm.
 Finally, we integrate these techniques into a parallel algorithm capable of computing the posteriors $P(u\rightarrow v|D)$ for all $n(n-1)$ edges with nearly perfect load-balancing and optimal parallel efficiency.